Travel in Austria

 This place is not a museum or anything of the sort, but a great idea for Vienna residents who love art.
 Here you can “borrow” for a nominal fee works of art by living artists to hang in your home for about a year.
 The library’s collection changes and has around 1900 works.

-The museum is open Tuesday to Sunday from 10:00 AM to 6:00 PM.
+The MUSA gallery and the Art Library are open Tuesday to Sunday from 10:00 AM to 6:00 PM.
 Closed on Mondays and holidays.

-The gallery is located in the same complex as the MUSA Museum mentioned in the section above.
+The gallery and the art library are located in the same complex as the MUSA Museum mentioned in the section above.
 You can find the detailed directions there.

 Map: